Timendus/thumby-silicon8/README.md

 Due to the small screen size and the limited colours of the Thumby, Silicon8 for Thumby is currently limited to `lowres` mode (64x32 pixels) in monochrome.
-If you use `hires` mode, the central 72x40 pixels will be shown and the rest discarded, which doesn't make for great gameplay.
+If your ROM uses `hires` mode, the central 72x40 pixels will be shown and the rest discarded, which doesn't make for great gameplay.
 When using XO-CHIP's four colour mode, only plane 1 will be rendered to the screen.

-I have some ideas on how to improve this in the future, but I will need to play with the physical hardware first to see if those ideas are feasible.
+I have some ideas on how to improve this in the future, but I will need to play with the physical hardware some more to see if those ideas are feasible.

 ### Sound limitations

 The Thumby has a very simple speaker.
+Silicon8 uses it for the CHIP-8 beeper sound.
+The full XO-CHIP audio capabilities are not (yet) supported though.

-The current Thumby library does not expose this speaker in a more complicated way than setting a frequency and a duty cycle.
+The current Thumby library does not expose the speaker in a more complicated way than setting a frequency and a duty cycle.
 You can, however, bypass the library and talk to the pin directly.
-Supporting the full XO-CHIP audio capabilities on this low a level will be a bit of a chore, that I have not yet felt like doing 😄🎶
+Implementing XO-CHIP audio on this low a level will be a bit of a chore, that I have not yet felt like doing 😄🎶

 ### Speed

 This interpreter is not particularly fast in the Thumby emulator.
-I'm hoping it's a little better on the actual hardware.
+It's a lot faster, and quite playable, on the actual hardware though.
 If you have any ideas or suggestions on how to boost the speed, please let me know.
 An issue or pull request on this repository will get my attention.

 ### Type "AUTO"